dotnet/corefx/Documentation/project-docs/developer-guide.md

 Calling the script `build` attempts to build both the native and managed code.
 Only use it when the parameters that you are passing to the script apply for both components.
 Otherwise, use the scripts `build-native` and `build-managed` respectively.

-Most of the build configurations are defaulted based on where you are building but here are a few common parameters to customize the build configuration:
+The build configurations are generally defaulted based on where you are building (i.e. which OS or which architecture) but we have a few shortcuts for the individual properties that can be passed to the build scripts:

 - `-framework` identifies the target framework for the build.
 It defaults to `netcoreapp` but possible values include `netcoreapp`, `netfx` or `uap`. (msbuild property `TargetGroup`)
 - `-os` identifies the OS for the build.
 It defaults to the OS you are running on but possible values include `Windows_NT`, `Unix`, `Linux`, or `OSX`. (msbuild property `OSGroup`)
-- `-debug|-release` controls the optimization levels the compilers use for the build.
+- `-debug|-release` controls the optimization level the compilers use for the build.
 It defaults to `Debug`. (msbuild property `ConfigurationGroup`)
 - `-buildArch` identifies the architecture for the build.
 It defaults to `x64` but possible values include `x64`, `x86`, `arm`, or `arm64`. (msbuild property `ArchGroup`)

 These options are common for build, build-managed, build-native, and build-tests scripts.

 For more details on the build configurations see [project-guidelines](../coding-guidelines/project-guidelines.md).

-*Note*: Before working on individual projects or test projects you **must** run `build.cmd` once before beginning that work.
+**Note**: Before working on individual projects or test projects you **must** run `build` from the root once before beginning that work.
+It is also a good idea to run `build` whenever pull a large set of unknown changes into your branch.

 **Common full clean build and test run**
 ```